-IdentityForce is a TransUnion product that gives you your credit score and provides extensive monitoring of your identity and credit.
+IdentityForce is a TransUnion product that gives you your credit score and monitors your identity and credit.

-While you can get identity-only monitoring with the UltraSecure product, you will need UltraSecure+Credit in order to get your credit score and credit monitoring.
+While you can get identity-only monitoring with the UltraSecure product, you will need UltraSecure+Credit to get your credit score and credit monitoring.

 This service provides additional features, including:

 - Lost wallet assistance

 You’ll also get a full range of identity monitoring, protection, and remediation services.

 While it’s one of the more expensive services on our list, IdentityForce provides nearly full-service protection from identity theft and gives you access to your credit score.

 7. Credit Karma